iris-edu/orb2ringserver/README.md

 already a 512-byte miniSEED record it is not repackaged and no delay is incurred.

-See the orb2ringserver(1) man page for further information.
+See the [orb2ringserver man page](orb2ringserver.md) for further information.